Moose Hunting Info

 you to hunt on your own, and you will pack out your own game.

-DIY Hunting Map: At least four good hunting areas that we know in
+DIY Moose Hunting Map: Dale marks at least four good moose hunting

 Most of the moose hunting areas are in northeast Washington north of Spokane.